 What are the IEE 17th Edition Wiring Regulations?

-The Regulations themselves purely outline a standard by which all electrical installations, using normal electricity as opposed to Nuclear and other types of electricity, are installed in domestic and commercial environments.
+The Regulations themselves purely outline a standard by which all electrical installations, using mains generated electricity, are installed in domestic and commercial environments.
 The Wiring Regulations are co-published by the IEE and BSI (British Standards Institution) with the IEE taking on the role as the authority on electrical Installation.

 The Wiring Regulations are designed primarily to keep both the public, electricians and building safe from harm of any kind which could be associated with electrical wiring and it's connection through electrical circuits.